PeltzLab-Stanford/mMap/README.md

    The Functional data folder contains a help file for more information

    The Regulatory data folder contains a help file for more information

+# usage
+   For details of output, see [Wiki](https://github.com/PeltzLab-Stanford/mMap/wiki/working-with-mgMap)

 # compatibility

    The package is compatibility with both Windows and Mac setup.